-When a Navajo family betrays a blind witch, he vows to destroy the entire clan.
+When a Navajo family betrays a powerful witch, he vows to destroy the entire clan.
 A chief risks everything to save his family, unaware that his beloved young daughter is called to the darkside herself.

 After years of suffering, a Navajo man, Tse, is desperate to be free from the “ghost sickness,” an illness where he fends off a murderous ghost in his nightmares.
 One night while having this nightmare, he almost strangles his beloved ten year-old daughter, Haseya.
 Tse tracks down the last person who might be able to cure him: an old blind man disguised as a healer, but who is really a skinwalker (witch).
 The skinwalker heals him, but when Tse’s wealthy family cheats him on payment, he sets out to destroy Tse’s entire clan and rob the graves of his victims.
 He kills nightly, and Tse’s clan members accuse Tse of being responsible.
 Desperate to save his daughter and pregnant wife from a crazed witch-hunting mob, Tse takes them on a dangerous trek into the mountains to hide from his clan members determined to kill him.
 The skinwalker continues to kill while Tse mentally unravels from stress and sleep deprivation.
 After the skinwalker brutally slaughters many of his clan including his wife, Tse erroneously believes his own daughter has now become possessed and caused the murders, and he hunts her down.
 Haseya hides from her father in the skinwalker’s cave where the skinwalker attempts to win her over and join him.
 When Tse corners Haseya, she finally breaks through to him as the skinwalker appears.
 In a moment of clarity, Tse defends his daughter, sacrificing himself to save her life so she may destroy the skinwalker herself.

 BUDGET 2 million USD (not including P&A)